An Unusual Christmas

 The restaurant went dead quiet.
 People three booths over stared.
 Eleanor’s eyes widened.
 She backed up, turned around and left.

-Jack slouched in his easy chair watching the news on the big screen TV.
+Later that night, Jack slouched in his easy chair watching the news on a big screen TV.
 A golden retriever and gray cat sat side by side in front of the sliding glass door.
-They stared into the pitch-black night.
+They stared into the pitch-black night ignoring him.

 “And that wraps up all the news you need to know,” the GQ news anchor read from his script.
 He looked up, winked and pointed at the viewers.
 “See you tomorrow at eleven p.m.
 Sharp!”